jca02266/lha/README.md

 ### Fixed bugs in level 1 header

-Since no extended headers were used for file names, if you write a file name (excluding directory name) that exceeds 230 bytes to an archive, it created an invalid archive that exceeds the archive header size limit.
+Since no extended headers were used for filenames, if you write a filename (excluding directory name) that exceeds 230 bytes to an archive, it created an invalid archive that exceeds the archive header size limit.

 ### Fixed bugs in level 0 header